World News | Unresponsive Small Plane over Washington Causes Military Jet to Scramble, Later Crashes in Virginia | LatestLY

 A U.S. official confirmed to The Associated Press that the military jet had scrambled to respond to the small plane, which later crashed.
 The official was not authorized to publicly discuss details of the military operation and spoke on condition of anonymity.

+“During this event, the NORAD aircraft also used flares - which may have been visible to the public - in an attempt to draw attention from the pilot,” the statement said.
+“Flares are employed with highest regard for safety of the intercepted aircraft and people on the ground.
+Flares burn out quickly and completely and there is no danger to the people on the ground when dispensed.”

+Virginia State Police said officers were notified of the potential crash shortly before 4 p.m.
+Police were still working to find the plane on Sunday evening but hadn't been able to locate the crash site, police spokesperson Corinne Geller said.

-The plane that crashed was registered to Encore Motors of Melbourne Inc. A woman who identified herself as Barbara Rumpel, who is listed as the president of Encore Motors of Melbourne, said she had no comment Sunday when reached by a reporter for The Associated Press.
+The plane that crashed was registered to Encore Motors of Melbourne Inc. John Rumpel, who runs the company, told The New York Times that his daughter, 2-year-old granddaughter, her nanny and the pilot were aboard the plane.
+They were returning to their home in East Hampton, on Long Island, after visiting his house in North Carolina, he said.
+A woman who identified herself as Barbara Rumpel, who is listed as the president of the company in Melbourne, Florida, said she had no comment Sunday when reached by The Associated Press.

 President Joe Biden was playing golf at Joint Base Andrews around the time the fighter jet took off.
 Anthony Guglielmi, spokesperson for the U.S. Secret Service, said the incident had no impact on the president's movements Sunday.
 Biden was playing golf at the Maryland military base with his brother in the afternoon.

+A White House official said: “The President was briefed on the incident.
+The sound resulting from the authorized DOD aircraft was faint at JBA.”

-The Pentagon, the D.C.
-Air National Guard and the North American Aerospace Defense Command did not immediately respond to requests for comment on Sunday.
+The Pentagon and the D.C.
+Air National Guard did not immediately respond to requests for comment on Sunday.
 (AP)

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)